London Wall: Roman London Wall

-The fort was later incorporated into a city wide defence in the late 2nd or early 3rd century AD, though the reason for such a large and expensive public works is unknown.
-The Fort's north and west walls were thickened and doubled in height to form part of the new city wall.
+The fort was later incorporated into a city-wide defence in the late 2nd or early 3rd century AD, though the reason for such a large and expensive fortification is unknown.
+The fort's north and west walls were thickened and doubled in height to form part of the new city wall.
 The incorporation of the fort's walls gave the walled area its distinctive shape in the north-west part of the city.

 It continued to be developed until at least the end of the 4th century, making it among the last major building projects undertaken by the Romans before the Roman departure from Britain in 410.
 Reasons for its construction may have been connected to the invasion of northern Britain by Picts who overran Hadrian's Wall in the 180s.
 This may be linked to the political crisis that emerged in the late 2nd century when the governor of Britain Clodius Albinus was consolidating his power after claiming the right of succession as Roman emperor.
 After a struggle with his rival Septimius Severus, Albinus was defeated in 197 at the Battle of Lugdunum (near Lyon, France).
 The economic stimulus provided by the wall and Septimius's subsequent campaigns in Scotland improved Londinium's financial prosperity in the early 3rd century.

 Roman London wall characteristics

 The wall's gateways coincided with their alignment to the British network of Roman roads.
 The original gates, clockwise from Ludgate in the west to Aldgate in the east, were: Ludgate, Newgate, Cripplegate, Bishopsgate and Aldgate.
 Aldersgate, between Newgate and Cripplegate, was added around 350.
-(Moorgate, initially just a postern, was built later still, in the medieval period).
+Moorgate, initially just a postern i.e. a secondary gate, was built later still, in the medieval period.

 The length and size of the wall made it one of the biggest construction projects in Roman Britain.
 It had gateways, towers and defensive ditches, and was built from Kentish ragstone, which was brought by barge from quarries near Maidstone.
 It was 2 mi long, enclosing an area of about 330 acre.
 It was 2.5 to 3 m wide and up to 6 m high.
 The ditch or fossa in front of the outer wall was 2 m deep and up to 5 m wide.
 There were at least 22 towers spaced about 64 m apart on the eastern section of the wall.